Temecula Valley AVA: Temecula Agricultural Conservancy

 Concurrently, the Temecula Agricultural Conservancy (TAC), a 501(c)(3) non-profit public benefit corporation, was formed with the primary mission of preserving vineyards and open space suitable for vineyards.
 TAC will work with the county supervisors to implement the new zoning ordinance by holding open space, vineyards and/or conservation easements, ensuring that the land remains in vineyards in perpetuity.

 TAC also works with vineyard owners who wish to voluntarily protect their vineyards with conservation easements in an effort to ensure that the vineyards remain.
 Conservation easements are used to preserve farmland and open space throughout the United States.
 An agricultural conservation easement recorded on vineyard land limits the future use of that land to vineyards in perpetuity, but the vineyard owner continues to own and farm the land.
 By donating a conservation easement to TAC, a vineyard owner can receive a charitable tax deduction.
 Grants provided by the California Farmland Conservancy Program are available to organizations like TAC.
 These grants can be used to purchase conservation easements from vineyard owners.

 Temecula Valley Winegrowers Association

-The Temecula Valley Winegrowers Association is a nonprofit regional organization (501(C)(6)) dedicated to promoting the making and growing of quality wine and wine grapes in the Temecula Appellation.
+The Temecula Valley Winegrowers Association is a nonprofit regional organization (501(C)(6)) dedicated to promoting the making and growing of quality wine and wine grapes in the Temecula Valley appellation.